Bed bug treatment takes patience and a systematic approach

 - Aim a hot hair dryer into cracks and crevices in the mattress and around the bed to force bed bugs out of their hiding places.

-Use traps to monitor bed bug activity and provide a barrier between the floor and your bed and furniture.
+Use bed bug traps to monitor pest activity and provide a barrier between the floor and your bed and furniture.
 Glue traps and interceptors capture the bugs around your bed so you can see proof of your infestation.

 - Eliminate clutter around your bedroom by hanging clothing and relocating items stored under the bed.